KazhimRycerz/KazhimRycerz/README.md

     <img src="./Baum_3.JPG" alt="Tree" width="200"/>

 ### Where I see my future?
-Whereever there is something new to be developed I am willing to spend my energy.
+When there is something new to be developed I am willing to spend my energy and join the team.

 <img src="./IMG_3292.PNG" alt="success" width="400"/>